-For connection of stiffeners to PSM in case of lateral pressure other than bottom slamming and bow impact loads, [5.2.2] and [5.2.3] are to be applied.
-In case of bottom slamming or bow impact loads, [5.2.4] is to be applied.
+For connection of stiffeners to PSM in case of lateral pressure, [5.2.2] and [5.2.3] are to be applied.

 The cross sectional areas of the connections are to be determined from the proportion of load transmitted through each component in association with its appropriate permissible stress.